vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_compute_availability_zones.md

 ---
 layout: "vkcs"
-page_title: "VKCS: compute_availability_zones"
+page_title: "vkcs: compute_availability_zones"
 description: |-
-  Get a list of availability zones from OpenStack
+  Get a list of availability zones from VKCS
 ---

 # vkcs\_compute\_availability\_zones

-Use this data source to get a list of availability zones from OpenStack
+Use this data source to get a list of availability zones from VKCS

 ## Example Usage